de-arl/slurpshot/README.md

 You can easily edit it to change the screenshot directory, the viewer or anything else.

 It depends on bemenu, grim, imv, jq and slurp

+Slurpshot is designed for the sway-mindark theme.
+You may edit bemenu parameters in the script to make the design suite your setup.

+Currently the menu displays coordinates and process names for each container to select, this is not very beautiful but neccesary to identify the correct container.
+If someone has a better solution for that, please commit.

+Munich, March 2020, de-arl